A WELSH transport body is looking at extending the Ebbw Valley rail line to Abertillery.

 Bus firms who had run the link estimated they had carried more than 30,000 passengers in the year the bus links had been running.

-The Abertillery link had failed to appear in the Assembly’s recent National Transport Plan and Blaenau Gwent assembly member Trish Law had quizzed ministers as to whether the scheme was still on the radar.
+The Abertillery link had failed to appear in the Assembly’s recent National Transport Plan and Blaenau Gwent assembly member Trish Law had quizzed ministers as to whether the scheme was still on

 Yesterday the area’s elected representatives welcomed the news.